Staff Shortages

 GP numbers continue to fall

 In reality, the number of GPs in England has fallen every year since 2015.
-There were 29,364 full-time-equivalent GPs in post in September 2015, but by September 2020 the number of family doctors had dropped to 27,939, a fall of 1,425.
-NHS workforce data for June 2022 show the number has fallen still further to 26,859.
+There were 29,364 full-time-equivalent GPs in post in September 2015, but by October 2023, there were 27,368 full-time fully qualified GPs.

 A high rate of GPs taking retirement is often cited as the reason behind the falling numbers, but organisations representing GPs, such as the BMA, also say heavy workloads, rising expectations among patients, excess bureaucracy, a lack of other health professionals working alongside them in surgeries, and concern that overwork may lead to them making mistakes are also leading to GPs quitting in order to improve their mental health and work-life balance.